dankolbrs/plugin.video.zoneminder/README.md

 $ git clone https://github.com/dankolbrs/plugin.video.zoneminder.git
 ```
 ### TODOs
-* Add gui popup if no hostname is entered
+* --Add gui popup if no hostname is entered--
-* Allow only hostname to be entered, append the /zm to the hostname
+* --Allow only hostname to be entered, append the /zm to the hostname--
-* Prepend with http: when making the call
+* --Prepend with http: when making the call--
+* Memory errors when reopening after error
+* Excessive amount of buffering
 * Review Kodi standards to submit to repo
 * Add feature to cycle through existing monitors
 * Add screenshots to README